Center for Oral History

 —Frank H. Westheimer

-The Oral History Program at CHF
+The Center for Oral History at CHF

 “Through [oral history], you can capture the human realities, the complexities of modern science and business.
 You gain insights into the individual, even through the inflections and the tone of voice.
 You understand the motivations that nowhere appear in the printed or written record.”